All WordPress themes are not created equal, so also the purpose/projects at which blog owners need a theme varies.

 - Easy Recipe, Genesis eNews Extended, Genesis Latest Tweets, Genesis Responsive Slider, Simple Social Icons, Widget Importer, and Exporter.

 - Now from your dashboard navigate to Tools > Widget Importer and Exporter

 - Click “Choose File” and then from your UNZIPPED Foodie Pro file open the XML folder and then select the widgets.wie file.

 - Click “Import Widgets”

 - Navigate to Appearance > Widgets and update all of the widgets with your own information.

 Now all demo widget have been successfully installed onto your site.
 There is another new feature that comes with Foodie theme.
 The ability to import demo page contents – but in my opinion, you definitely don’t need that.

 If during this widget importation you run into hiccups of any kind, please refer back to the tutorial to see where you have gone wrong.

-Note – some of the above-mentioned plugins might not be useful for you.
-So ignore the one you find not necessary like “Genesis Latest Tweet, Genesis Responsive Slider, Simple Social Icon.
+Note – some of the above-mentioned plugins might not be useful base on your needs.
+So ignore the ones you find not necessary like “Genesis Latest Tweet, Genesis Responsive Slider, Simple Social Icon.